-Nasdaq futures lead stock drop, Pfizer, CVS boost outlooks
+Nasdaq leads stock drop, Pfizer, CVS buck selling

 |S&P 500

-In earnings news, both Pfizer and CVS boosted financial outlooks as demand for COVID-19 related items fueled results.
+In earnings news, both Pfizer and CVS boosted financial outlooks as demand for COVID-19 related items fueled results and shares moved higher.

-"We delivered strong first quarter results and improved our outlook for the year," said CVS Health President and CEO Karen S. Lynch.
+"We delivered strong first-quarter results and improved our outlook for the year," said CVS Health President and CEO Karen S. Lynch.
 "We continue to execute on our strategy while simultaneously managing through a pandemic, helping the country on the road to recovery.

 BIDEN TALKS TAXES ON AMERICANS EARNING LESS THAN $400K